hvpham-yorku/project-eecs3311-quote-wall/doc/sprint0/PB.md

   - As Bart
     > I need to be able to quickly access and set up the website so I can get back to work.
 I do not want to get lost in a sea of buttons and menus.

+  - As Diana
+    > Buttons and menus should clearly indicate their purpose and should be designed intuitively.

 ### 3. Accessibility Options ###
   - As Diana
     > I want to be able to choose between a light and dark mode for the user interface, to better suit my viewing in a high or low lighting environment.